SilicoSciences/pride-utilities/README.md

 ### Calculate Theoretical Mass

-You can also find the method for calculating theoretical mass value from MoleculeUtilitites.
+You can also find the method for calculating theoretical mass value from MoleculeUtilities.
 It needs two input parameters:

 ```java
  /*